 On Anamalia, a YouTube channel run by Sheikha Fatima to showcase the “incredible wildlife homed in her beachside sanctuary,” there are several additional videos of Rambo.
-In one video, it is explained that Rambo has been driving since he was young and that he has graduated from smaller toy vehicles up to golf carts.
+In one video, it is explained that Rambo has been driving since she was young and that she has graduated from smaller toy vehicles up to golf carts.

 In one video, the narrator (speaking from the point of view of Rambo) says: